Kruceo/Juca/README.md

 <br>
 <br>

-## Using Javascript direct in your HTML
+# Instant JS in HTML

 You can run javascript using {{  }} in your tags: